HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The boiler fitter that specs your property will be able to offer some recommendations, but here’s a few of our favourites.

 There’s little point suggesting an actual boiler, the Ideal Logic+ 18kw for instance.
 Even with a rough idea on property size, it’s hard to determine the exact KW boiler you need.
-That’s why having a site visit from an engineer is so important.

 However, what I can do is offer up some recommendations, based on the best sellers at my time working in an independent plumbing merchant.